 After year one, your ongoing costs are: $99/year for registered agent + $100 every two years for the biennial report.

-Many LLC formation services charge $199-level fees but then tack on upsells: compliance packages, rush fees, unnecessary add-ons.
-Our fee is straightforward — $199 covers everything you need to get your Alaska LLC filed and operational.
+Many LLC formation services charge similar-priced services but then tack on upsells: compliance packages, rush fees, unnecessary add-ons.
+Our service covers preparing and filing your formation document with the state.